tdwg/dwc/CONTRIBUTING.md

 TITLE: Guidelines for contributing
-DESCRIPTION: How to contribute to Darwin Core
+DESCRIPTION: This document describes how you can contribute to Darwin Core.

 Changes to the standard are subject to the [change policy](change_policy.html).
 Here's how you can contribute: